lizmat/ParaSeq/README.md

 Step 4: an interface method is called
 -------------------------------------

 Each interface method decides whether they can support an optimized hypered operation.
-If does **not** support hypered operation, it returns a clone of the original invocant, but with an adapted source iterator: a `BufferIterator` object.

-This iterator takes the buffer from step 2, and the source iterator and will first deliver the values from the buffer, and then the values from the source iterator (until it is exhausted).
-Then a `Seq` or `List` (as appropriate) is created from this iterator and the core method with same name is called on this `Seq` or `List`, effectively producing the expected results, but in a non-parallelized way.
+If does **not** support hypered operation, a special `BufferIterator` is created.
+This iterator takes the buffer and the source iterator from step 2, that will first deliver the values from the buffer, and then the values from the source iterator (until that is exhausted).

+The following step then depends on whether the method is an endpoint (such as `max`) or a coercer (such as `Str`).
+If it is, then the `BufferIterator` will be wrapped in a standard `Seq` object and the core equivalent of that method will be called on it and its result returned.

+If it is an other interface method, then a clone of the original invocant is created with the `BufferIterator` object as its source iterator.
+And that is then returned.

 If the method **can** be parallized, then we continue.